 Dan joined the faculty of the School of Learning and Teaching on the Forest Grove campus in the summer of 2020.
 He prioritizes embedding social-emotional learning and equitable teaching practices into his courses and supervision work.
 His classroom teaching experience includes teaching ELA (English Language Arts) at the middle school and high school level in Wisconsin and Minnesota.
 Prior to joining Pacific, he served as a university supervisor at the University of Denver where he earned a PhD in curriculum and instruction.

-Dr. Sellers holds a Ph.D.in Educational Policy Studies from Georgia State University and teaches courses in Educational Foundations, Disability Studies, Research Methods, and Special Education.
-She is the Program Chair of Pacific University’s Bachelor of Arts (B.A.) in Education & Learning and preliminary licensure program.
-She also serves as Chair and advisor for Pacific's minor in Disability Studies.
-Before coming to Pacific, Dr. Sellers served as Executive Director of Special Education for Fulton County Schools in Atlanta, Georgia.
-Her scholarship in Disability Studies and Education focuses on curricular and structural in/equity in schools, teacher identity, and the impact of educational policy on disabled students and families.
-Dr. Sellers has also researched and published articles on the history of disability and special education.
-When she isn’t in her office, look for Dr. Sellers on her bicycle, at a Portland Thorns game, or digging in her garden.
+Dr. Sellers holds a Ph.D. in Educational Policy Studies from Georgia State University and teaches courses in Educational Foundations, Disability Studies, Research Methods, and Special Education.
+She is the Program Chair of Pacific University’s Bachelor of Arts (B.A.) in Education & Learning and is the advisor for Pacific's minor in Disability Studies.
+Dr. Sellers sits on the editorial board for Health, Interprofessional Practice & Education and serves as Assistant Editor of Curriculum and Teaching Dialogue, the academic journal of The American Association for Teaching and Curriculum.
+Before coming to Pacific, she served as Executive Director of Special Education for Fulton County Schools in Atlanta, Georgia.
+Dr. Sellers' scholarship in Disability Studies and Education focuses on the history of education for students with disabilities, curricular and structural inequity in schools and teacher education, and the role of teacher identity and positionality in shaping classroom culture.

 Deepa Srikant serves as an assistant professor within the School of Communication Sciences and Disorders.
 Her interest lays in the domains of bilingualism, dementia, and cognitive communication abilities.
 Her long term objectives are to continue to study the impact of bilingualism and multilingualism in language preservation and attrition in healthy elderly and persons with neurogenic communication disorders.
 Her research aims to create awareness on symptoms of cognitive decline in elderly at the earliest stage possible and use strategies to reduce the progression of cognitive linguistic decline.